dogweather/forkful/content/en/kotlin/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Diving into a debugger is all about stepping through your code, watching the gears turn and catching those pesky bugs red-handed.
-Programmers use debuggers because they're the detective tools that help us figure out where things go wrong without pulling out our hair.

 ## How to:
 Here's a little taste of debugging in Kotlin with IntelliJ IDEA - the Sherlock Holmes of IDEs: